Maks6666/bcs_ai/README.md

 Thus, first, after working with the initial menu, the code will call functions to create windows and every millisecond the "Main" function will be updated.
 After each such cycle, the windows with information will be updated.
 The pause is completely unnoticeable for the user, but it helps to prevent an error with threads.

 ## Project structure

+The main project consists of the following number of files:

+· "Main" file - file with the main script for activating YOLO models and deploying analyzer models.
+It implements the call of the main functions.

+· "Functions" file - this file implements the main part of the project's functions, which are later imported into "Main": encoding, drawing bounding boxes and creating data frames for each group of detected objects, which is used in the indexing and targeting system (see below).

+· "Main menu" - here the interface of the initial menu is implemented, where the user can select a video file or connect to an available camera and enter the number of available weapons.
+These functions are also transferred to the "main".

+· "Interface" file - the main number of scripts for creating and configuring PyQT visual interface are implemented here - primarily information screens, where data on detected objects and decisions made are displayed.

+· "Custom models building" - here I implement the construction and training of custom PyTorch models on custom data (which is already presented in encoded format) for analyzing information from the battlefield.
+After training the models, their weights are saved for further use.

+· "Models building" - here the obtained weights are attached to models with disabled gradients.
+Also implemented are functions that will accept data arrays - encoded number of objects and ammunition, pass them to the model and return the result.
+These functions are imported in the "main".

+· "Main v01" - the initial version of the project, where the interface is implemented using OpenCV.

+· "Main tello" - version of the project for combination with Tello drones.

+. 'videos' - folder with videos that the user can select at the beginning of the program.
+Remember that when you launch your project and upload your video files, you need a folder with EXACTLY the same name ('videos') in the directory of your project.

+.
+"Custom models" - weights of custom trained models.

+.
+"YOLO" - YOLO model, trained on custom data.

 ## Targeting and etc...

 To be continued...